rikdata/rikdata.github.io/document/README.md

 <img src="/images/ScreenShots/document/Screenshot_20201102-225841.jpg" width="250"/>

-The app will copy all the details of the selected dashboard and will take you to the view/edit form.
+The app will copy all the selected dashboard details and take you to the view/edit form.
 Enter/Modify all the required information and click on save.

 The copy button is visible only for those documents which are allowed to be created (Controlled by the POST / PUT check box in the navigation menu)